Animals

 Reptiles are cold-blooded (animals that cannot regulate their temperature) and vertebrate (has a spine) animals.
 They have dry skin covered with scales or bony plates and usually lay soft-shelled eggs.

-The Black and White Argentine Tegu is the largest species of tegus and is famous for its striking black and white coloration.
-They have a beautiful pattern of black bands or stripes across their bodies.
-Male tegus are known to have bigger jowls, or "chubby cheeks," which they use to attract mates.
-These fascinating reptiles also have a forked tongue, which helps them pick up scent particles from different directions, allowing them to better understand their surroundings and what they’re smelling.
-Tegus are terrestrial creatures, meaning they spend a lot of time on the ground, and they are excellent diggers, making them skilled at finding food and shelter!
+The Black and White Argentine Tegu is the largest tegu species, known for its striking black and white coloration and beautiful patterns of black bands across its body.
+Males have larger jowls, or "chubby cheeks," to attract mates.
+These reptiles have a forked tongue, which helps them detect scents from various directions, enhancing their awareness of their surroundings.
+Terrestrial creatures, tegus are excellent diggers, skilled at finding food and shelter!

-The red-tailed boa is a big, strong snake with smooth, shiny scales.
-Its body features a beautiful mix of browns, tans, and grays, with dark oval-shaped spots running along its back.
-What really makes this snake stand out is its tail, which has bright reddish-brown scales near the end—hence the name Red-tailed Boa!
-Its head is a little wider than its neck, giving it a unique arrow shape.
-This impressive snake is not just striking in appearance; it’s also a fascinating creature!
+The red-tailed boa is a large, strong snake with smooth, shiny scales in a beautiful mix of browns, tans, and grays, accented by dark oval spots along its back.
+Its striking reddish-brown tail gives it its name.
+With a head wider than its neck, it has a unique arrow shape.
+This impressive snake is not only visually stunning but also a fascinating creature!

-These turtles can have shell colors that range from light tan to yellow-green to olive.
-They often feature brown or black markings on their larger scutes (the hard plates on their shells).
-The underside, known as the plastron, usually has blotches of brown or black, and in some cases, it can be entirely black.
-This beautiful variety in colors and patterns helps them blend into their natural habitats!
+These turtles display shell colors ranging from light tan to yellow-green to olive, often featuring brown or black markings on their larger scutes, the covering on the shell.
+The plastron, or underside, usually has brown or black blotches and can sometimes be entirely black.
+This stunning variety in colors and patterns helps them blend seamlessly into their natural habitats!

-Wood Turtles have a is flat and rough top of their shell, known as the carapace, with each scute featuring irregular growth layers and grooves.
-Unlike most turtles, these scutes don't shed annually, which can make their shells look a bit different over time.
-The back of the carapace flares out and has a serrated edge, often appearing black with striking yellow or black stripes within each scute.
-On the underside, or plastron, the shell is a soft pale yellow color.
-This unique shell design helps protect them in their natural habitat!
+Wood Turtles have a flat, rough carapace with irregular growth layers and grooves on each scute.
+Unlike most turtles, these scutes don't shed annually, leading to unique shell appearances over time.
+The back of the carapace flares out with a serrated edge, typically black, adorned with striking yellow or black stripes.
+The plastron, or underside, is a soft pale yellow.
+This distinctive shell design offers protection in their natural habitat!

 Amphibians